 In addition, there’s a fourth operation, which is relatively rare but still needs to be implemented.
 If the node being examined is already in the OPEN set (which happens frequently), and if its

-f value is better than the one already in the OPEN set (which is rare), then the value in the OPEN set must be adjusted.
+f value is better than the one already in the OPEN set (which is rare), then the value in the OPEN set must be adjustment.
 The adjustment operation involves removing the node (which is not the best

 Unsorted arrays or linked lists

 The simplest data structure is an unsorted array or list.
 Membership test is slow, O(F) to scan the entire structure.
 Insertion is fast, O(1) to append to the end.
 Finding the best element is slow, O(F) to scan the entire structure.
 Removing the best element is O(F) for arrays and O(1) for linked lists.
-The adjust operation is O(F) to find the node and O(1) to change its value.
+The increase-priority operation is O(F) to find the node and O(1) to change its value.

 To make remove-best fast, we can keep the array sorted.
 Membership is then O(log F), since we can use binary search.
 Insertion is slow, O(F) to move all the elements to make space for the new one.
 Finding the best is fast, O(1) since it’s already at the end.
 And removing the best is O(1) if we make sure the best sorts to the end of the array.
-The adjust operation is O(log F) to find the node and O(F) to change its value/position.
+The increase-priority operation is O(log F) to find the node and O(F) to change its value/position.

 Sorted linked lists

 With sorted arrays, insertion was slow.
 If we use a linked list, we can make that fast.
 Membership in the linked list is slow, O(F) to scan the list.
 Insertion is fast, O(1) to insert a new link, but it was O(F) to find the right position for it.
 Finding the best remains fast, O(1) because the best is at the end.
 Removing the best also is O(1).
-The adjust operation is O(F) to find the node and O(1) to change its value/position.
+The increase-priority operation is O(F) to find the node and O(1) to change its value/position.

 Sorted skip lists